Nisinii/Nisinii/README.md

 <h3>About Me</h3>

 - 🎓 A Software Engineering Graduate.
-- 💼 Associate Software Engineer at Petvisor.
 - 🚀 Passionate about coding, problem-solving, and continuous learning.
-- 🌱 I’m currently learning about FastApi and LangChain.
+- 🌱 I’m currently learning about Node.js and PostgreSQL.
-- 🔭 I’m currently working on an OpenAI chatbot.
 - 📫 How to reach me **wnisini.niketha@gmail.com**

 </br>